capsulescodes/flint/README.md

 <br>

 > [!NOTE]
-> Flint is currently in beta.
+> Flint is currently in alpha.
 Contributions are warmly welcomed.

 <br>